epccs/Gravimetric/Manager/manager/README.md

 # To Do

-Fix multi byte i2c access to work like analog referance which seems to work now.
+Fix multi byte i2c access for battery (18 19 20).
-Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE Turn off enable_alternate_power when daynight state is at DAYNIGHT_NIGHTWORK_STATE
+Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE Turn off enable_alternate_power when daynight state is at DAYNIGHT_NIGHTWORK_STATE A status bit 4 write sets enable_alternate_power and clears alt_pwm_accum_charge_time, but is that a good approch?

 # Manager